-Net interest expense (interest expense less interest income) was \$88.6 million in fiscal 2022 compared to \$97.7 million in fiscal 2021.
-The change was primarily due to the replacement of the \$250.0 million of senior notes with an interest rate of 4.30% that matured on June 1, 2021, with lower interest rate bearing commercial paper.
+Net interest expense (interest expense less interest income) was \$109.5 million in fiscal 2023 compared to \$88.6 million in fiscal 2022.
+The change was to an due increase in the interest rates on outstanding debt, specifically commercial paper, as well as an increase in the average amount of outstanding debt during fiscal 2023.

-Income before income taxes was \$1,498.8 million, an increase of \$211.0 million, or 16.4%, compared to fiscal 2021.
-The increase in income before income taxes was primarily due to revenue growth and the decrease in selling and administrative expenses as a percent of revenue in fiscal 2022.
-Income before income taxes also benefited from the previously mentioned one-time gains recorded in fiscal 2022.
+Income before income taxes was \$1,693.1 million, an increase of \$194.4 million, or 13.0%, compared to fiscal 2022.
+The increase in income before income taxes was primarily due to revenue growth, as well as the improvements in gross margin previously mentioned.

-Cintas' effective tax rate on continuing operations was 17.5% for fiscal 2022 compared to 13.7% in fiscal 2021.
+Cintas' effective tax rate was 20.4% for fiscal 2023 compared to 17.5% in fiscal 2022.
 The effective tax rate in both periods was impacted by certain discrete items, primarily the tax accounting impact for stock-based compensation.
-In addition, the effective tax rate for fiscal 2022 and 2021 included tax benefits from a gain on an equity method investment transaction in fiscal 2022 and the sale of certain operating assets in both fiscal 2022 and fiscal 2021.
+In addition, the effective tax rate for fiscal 2022 included one-time tax benefits from a gain on an equity method investment transaction and from the sale of certain operating assets.

-Net income from continuing operations for fiscal 2022 of \$1,235.8 million was a 11.2% increase compared to fiscal 2021.
-Diluted earnings per share from continuing operations of \$11.65 was a 13.8% increase compared to fiscal 2021 diluted earnings per share from continuing operations of \$10.24.
-Diluted earnings per share from continuing operations increased primarily due to the increase in net income combined with the decrease in diluted weighted average common shares outstanding.
-The decrease in diluted weighted average common shares outstanding resulted from purchasing an aggregate of approximately 3.7 million shares of common stock under the Board approved share buyback programs during fiscal 2022.
+Net income for fiscal 2023 of \$1,348.0 million was a 9.1% increase compared to fiscal 2022.
+Diluted earnings per share of \$12.99 was an 11.5% increase compared to fiscal 2022 diluted earnings per share of \$11.65.
+Diluted earnings per share increased primarily due to the increase in net income combined with the decrease in diluted weighted average common shares outstanding.
+The decrease in diluted weighted average common shares outstanding resulted from purchasing an aggregate of approximately 2.7 million shares of common stock under the Board of Directors approved share buyback programs since the beginning of the third quarter of fiscal 2022 through the fourth quarter of fiscal 2023.